Reubinator/PCP-1v1lol-/README.md

 </p>
 I couldn't be bothered fixing the compatibility issue between this script and the one containing esp, aimbot and wireframe so i decided to run a seperate instance of the script.
 You must download this second script and run it along side this one in order for the aimbot, wireframe and esp to function correctly.
-A link for it is provided below, this version has absoultley ZERO ads ;)
+It is provided in this Repository labled as PCP Requirement.user.js.

 <br />Toggles for the script: